 On mobile, NBA League Pass also uses your device’s GPS data to determine where you are if you enable location services.

 NBA blackouts can be local and national.
 Local blackout games mean they’re not available in your state.
 National blackouts, however, mean the game isn’t available across the country.

-Here’s a random example – if a game is broadcasted nationally on ABC in the US, there will be a national NBA blackout of the game.
+Here’s an example – if a game is broadcasted nationally on ABC in the US, there will be a national NBA blackout of the game.

 It’s because there are local and national content providers that bought the exclusive rights to televise a specific NBA game.
 That normally happens before each NBA season.
-When a content provider owns the exclusive rights, not even the NBA can televise the match in the region the provider owns the rights for.
+When a content provider owns the exclusive rights, not even the NBA can televise the match in the region for which the provider owns the rights.

-Due to that, NBA League Pass has no option but to enforce a blackout.
+Due to that, the NBA has no option but to enforce a blackout.
 If it wouldn’t do that, it could get sued by the content providers that bought the rights.